atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/resources.md

 ---
 ## Resources Shared During Events

 Several events have been held as part of the **Developing Artificial Intelligence (AI) Equity, Access & Inclusion for All Series**.
 During these sessions, both the Access Board and outside speakers have shared useful resources related to the emerging field of AI accessibility.
-Included below are some of these resources.
-Please reach out to AI@access-board.gov with any questions related to the Board's role in artificial intelligence.
+Included below are some of these resources, which include livestream and video recordings, documents, webpages, and more.
+Please reach out to AI@access-board.gov with any questions related to [the Board's role]({{ site.bareurl }}/ai) in artificial intelligence accessibility.

 ### Information Session: Foundation on Artificial Intelligence and Disability (July 9, 2024)

-Kicking off the Developing Artificial Intelligence (AI) Equity, Access & Inclusion for All Series, this session provided foundational information on Artificial Intelligence, the Executive Order requirements, and the risks and benefits of AI for people with disabilities.
+Kicking off the Developing Artificial Intelligence (AI) Equity, Access & Inclusion for All Series, this session provided foundational information on artificial intelligence, the [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/) requirements, and the risks and benefits of AI for people with disabilities.

 - [Link to the recording on YouTube](https://youtube.com/live/lmAZeyJAQFc?feature=share)
 - [Link to the slideshow on Box.com](https://usa-accessboard.box.com/s/aovk8v7a0xe1peb5y02jpe1hbb0e7dj4)